Dream Weavers

 Work drawings

-The hand painted work drawings contain many of the secrets that in the hands of the artisan weavers can be interpreted into a piece that fulfills the artist’s original intentions with the design.
+The hand-painted working drawings hold many of the details that, in the hands of skilled artisan weavers, are interpreted into textiles that fulfil the artist’s original intentions.

-Painted in watercolour on squared paper, the working drawings for rugs in knotted pile, knotted rya and rölakan flat weave stipulate the density of the warp and weft for each particular rug.
-The drawings hang in the loom in front of the weaver.
-Pins are stuck in the paper and moved to indicate where in the pattern the weaver should look.
+Painted in watercolour on squared paper, the working drawings for knotted pile, knotted rya, and rölakan flat-weave rugs specify the density of warp and weft unique to each design.
+These drawings are hung on the loom in front of the weaver, who uses pins to mark and track their place in the pattern.

 Materials